Fewer False Failures: Introducing DOM-Level Element Matching

 - Users can easily creating test steps with predefined actions such as clicking, scrolling, or typing

 - During test execution, the agent scans the website to find elements that match the screenshots.
+Tests run from top to bottom, step by step.

 Goals